ehrrsn7/procedural-programming/js/exercise11-alignMoney/README.md

 print(row1);
 ```

-Repeat this process three times using the numbers in the example output below.
+Repeat this process three times using the numbers in the example output in the [demo](#demo).

 ## Challenge